How to Sort Multiple Columns of a Table with Excel VBA (2 Methods)

 End Sub

-Run the code (After changing the inputs).
-This time you’ll find the whole table sorted according to the ascending order of the joining dates of the employees first, then according to the descending order of the salaries.
+Run the code (after changing your inputs).
+This time the whole table is sorted in the ascending order of the joining dates of the employees first, then in the descending order of the salaries.

 Read More: Reference Table Column by Name with VBA in Excel (6 Criteria)